 Lucrative business opportunities are always around the corner.
-Invest right, play it smart and always do your research before jumping into any new investment opportunities.
+Invest right, play it smart, and always research before entering new investment opportunities.

 As mentioned earlier, investment is not a gamble.

-With the right information, meticulous research and smart resource allocation, you are very likely to come out on top.
+You will likely come on top with the right information, meticulous research, and smart resource allocation.
 There is always a possibility of loss in the financial market.
 That’s why you should only use your disposable income for investment.

 Risk is a factor that should always be considered when putting your money to work.
-You might have the stomach to take on a high risk/high reward investment but always consider the worst case scenario and do the best you can to hedge your losses.
+You might have the stomach to take on a high-risk/high-reward investment, but always consider the worst-case scenario and do your best to hedge your losses.

 The use of a financial advisor at first is a smart idea.
-Not only will you learn the basics and pick up a lot of tips but a financial advisor is someone with years of experience who is unlikely to steer you wrong.
+Not only will you learn the basics and pick up many tips, but a financial advisor is someone with years of experience who is unlikely to steer you wrong.

-For those however who wish to venture into the financial market on their own, start slow, learn from mistakes, study the market and learn how to read a company’s financial sheets.
+However, those who wish to venture into the financial market start slow, learn from mistakes, study the market and learn how to read a company’s financial sheets.

-It might seem like a terrifying experience but, with the right tools, knowledge and proper funding, any average Joe can start right away on his very own portfolio and investment opportunities.
+It might seem like a terrifying experience, but with the right tools, knowledge and proper funding, any average Joe can start immediately on his portfolio and investment opportunities.